 Note: Fill in the 0’s if the number that you are entering is a negative number

-All international students (F-1 & J-1) who resided in the US during 2016 are required to complete federal tax forms.
+All international students (F-1 & J-1) who resided in the U.S. during 2017 are required to complete federal tax forms.

-Note: GLAICER code will be available at the ISSO as of 02/13/2017 until sold out.
+Date tax software is available: GLACIER Tax Prep code (GTP) will be available at the ISSO as of 02/12/2018 and until sold out.

-You may collect the codes during these designated times:
+You may collect the codes during the follow designated times:

 - Students: A $5 fee will be applied to your student account by the end of April of this year.

-- Scholars, F-1 holders currently on OPT or STEM: A cash payment of $10 is required when you sign up for the code; exact change is required.
+- Scholars and F-1 holders currently on OPT or STEM: A cash payment of $10 is required when you sign up for the code; exact change is required.
 Electronic payments are not accepted.

 All foreign students, teachers or trainees admitted to the United States on an F, J or M visa, even if he/she had no U.S. earned income for the previous tax year, and their spouses and dependents must file Form 8843.